Game susceptibility, Correlation and Payoff capacity as a measure of Cooperative behavior in the thermodynamic limit of some Social dilemmas: Theory

 The total energy of the \textit{two-site} Ising chain is $\Delta= \Delta_1 +\Delta_2$.
 For any social dilemma, the Nash equilibrium involves finding the maximum feasible payoffs for the players.
 However, in a $1D$-Ising chain, we minimize the total $two$-site energy to obtain the equilibrium.
 This means that in order to find a correspondence between the Nash equilibrium of games and the equilibrium configuration of Ising model, we write the negative of the energy matrix, where each element ($-\Delta_i$) is associated with spin values of $\pm 1$ at each site of the Ising chain, since negative energy minimization implies payoff maximization.
 Thus,

 If we consider a $two$-player \textit{symmetric} game (with $two$ available strategies $\mathcal{S}_1$ and $\mathcal{S}_2$), then we can write the payoff matrix ($\Lambda$) as,

 where, $(\mathcal{A,B,C,D})$ are game payoffs.
-In the \textit{two-strategy}, \textit{two-player} game, the game payoffs $(\mathcal{A,B,C,D})$ either fulfil the criterion: $\mathcal{A+D=B+C}$ (as in Public goods game) or don't (as in Hawk-Dove game).
-When social dilemmas (like Public goods game) satisfy this payoff criterion, it reflects the idea that the total resource available to all the players is \textit{constant}, and the distribution of payoffs is a result of individual choices within that constraint.
-For \textit{Public goods} (PG) game, the sum of payoffs for cooperators and defectors should be equal to the sum of payoffs for those who benefit from the public good, regardless of their contribution, whereas, for \textit{Hawk-Dove} (H-D) game, there is no such requisite for the players.
-Both H-D game and PG game are discussed in detail in Secs.~[\ref{hdg},~\ref{pgg}], respectively.
+In the \textit{two-strategy}, \textit{two-player} game, the game payoffs $(\mathcal{A,B,C,D})$ either fulfil the criterion: $\mathcal{A+D=B+C}$ (as in PGG) or don't (as in HDG). {When social dilemmas (like PGG) satisfy this payoff criterion, it reflects the idea that the total resource is available to all the players and the distribution of payoffs is a result of individual choices within that constraint.} For \textit{PGG}, the sum of payoffs for cooperators and defectors should be equal to the sum of payoffs for those who benefit from the public good, regardless of their contribution, whereas, for \textit{HDG}, there is no such requisite for the players.
+Both HDG and PGG are discussed in detail in Secs.~[\ref{hdg},~\ref{pgg}], respectively.

 For the Hamiltonian $H$ given in Eq.~(\ref{eq18}), considering only energy of a single spin $i$ and by using a set of one-to-one linear transformations on $\Lambda$, that keeps the Nash equilibrium invariant (see, Refs.~\cite{ref1, ref2, ref4, ref9}),